 much as I do.

-a) The first is one I've told you a few years ago,
+The first is one I told you about a few years ago,

 but it continues to amaze me how much it